Guidelines for management of change for process safety

 Examples include:

-The PSM standard’s MOC provisions act as a control point when organizational changes could be expected to result in changes that can affect the facilities’ processes.
+The PSM standard’s MOC provisions act as a control point when organizational changes might affect the facilities’ processes.
+Changes that do not impact PSM-covered processes do not apply.

 For example, when the number of employees operating a process is to be reduced due to an organizational change, operators may not be able to continue the proper implementation of existing operating procedures.

 Budgetary changes can have a similar effect.
-For example, a significant cut in a maintenance department’s budget could require an employer to alter its mechanical procedures concerning the timeliness or frequency of tests, preventive maintenance, inspections, repairs, or replacements of PSM-covered equipment.
+For example, a significant cut in a maintenance department’s budget could require an employer to alter its mechanical procedures.
+This includes anything concerning:

-Because this represents a change to mechanical procedures, a MOC procedure must be established and implemented to ensure the process’s ongoing integrity.
+Because this represents a change to mechanical procedures, you need to establish and implement an MOC procedure.
 Other organizational changes may not impact any of the five elements listed in the PSM Standard and therefore would not trigger PSM MOC.

 Organizational changes that have no relationship to plant-level PSM processes, such as changes to corporate or administrative personnel whose duties do not relate to operations or maintenance functions, do not trigger PSM MOC procedures.